Moddimation/dima-musicbox/README.md

 Compiled with VS22

 A little Project of mine, currently playing 9 preset songs.
-To Start run "Engine.exe" inside the x64/Release, or x64/Devel for testing purposes It hangs a few seconds on boot, thats normal
+To Start run "Engine.exe" inside the x64/Release, or x64/Devel for testing purposes (but i usually compile latest code with Release, runs smoother)
+It hangs a few seconds on boot, thats normal

 Controls: